-Johnstown Flood National Memorial
+Johnstown Flood National Memorial Visitor Center

 South Fork, Pennsylvania

 Water explodes everywhere on-screen.
-The veritable flume ride ends with a roll call of the dead, while ghostly images march across the cemetery.
-"Grave No. 45, Unknown, head burned off..."
-The doors open, and the numbed crowd races for the lavatories.
+Edited scenes from old Titanic and Atlantis movies are combined with the destruction of scale models of houses and buildings.
+The virtual flume ride ends with a roll call of the dead, while ghostly images march across the cemetery.
+"Grave No. 45.
+Unknown.
+Head burned off...."
+The doors open, and the numbed audience races for the bathrooms.